machinat/sociably/website/docs/telegram-platform.md

 ));
 ```

-If you upload a file with `fileAssetTag` prop,
+If you upload a file with `assetTag` prop,
 `saveUplodedFile` middleware will save the returned file id.
 You can reuse the stored id for the next time.